Gisela Weimann: Early life and education

 Weimann was born in 1943 in Bad Blankenburg, East Germany in the middle of the Second World War.
-In 1946-47, the family fled into the region of Osnabrück, West Germany.
-She grew up in a period of German history she describes as, "characterized by destruction, displacement and loss of identity."
+In 1946-47, the family fled to the region of Osnabrück, West Germany.
+She grew up during a period of German history she describes as "characterized by destruction, displacement and loss of identity."

 In 1965 after a basic education at the art schools in Münster and Bremen, and a vocational training as a foreign language correspondent, Weimann studied painting by Alexander Camaro at the Berlin University of the Arts, where she graduated in 1971 as a master class student.
-With the help of a DAAD scholarship she continued her studies in free graphics and experimental photography at the Royal College of Art in London (Short Course Certificate).
+With the help of a DAAD scholarship, she continued her studies in free graphics and experimental photography at the Royal College of Art in London (Short Course Certificate).

 From 1972 to 1976 she was a lecturer in free graphics at the former Medway College of Design Rochester, Kent, and Gloucestershire College of Art and Design, Cheltenham.

-In 1978-79 she was a scholarship holder again (Airlift and Fulbright Program) to study film and photography at the San Francisco Art Institute, San Francisco / United States (Bachelor of Arts).
+In 1978-79 she won another scholarship (Airlift and Fulbright Program) to study film and photography at the San Francisco Art Institute, San Francisco / United States (Bachelor of Arts).
 Weimann stayed in the Americas and lived and worked in Tepoztlán, Mexico for two years.